Enjoy family life…with parrots

 …I doubt it.

-8 thoughts on “Enjoy family life…with parrots”
+8 Replies to “Enjoy family life…with parrots”

-1. I once overheard a conversation between an engaged couple who are evangelical Christians.
+2. I once overheard a conversation between an engaged couple who are evangelical Christians.

 Her: We need to start the Bible readings for this preparing for marriage course